vscode-icons/vscode-icons/README.md

 The extension will keep a copy of the original files in case something goes wrong.
 That's what the disable command will do for you.

+As this extension modifies VS Code files it will get disabled with every VS Code update.
+You will have to enable icons again via command palette.

 Take into account that this extension is still in beta so you may find some bugs while playing with it.
 Please, report them to [the issues section of the Github's repo](https://github.com/robertohuertasm/vscode-icons/issues).